Ultimate guide: Transactional email explained (what, why and how)

 Types of transactional emails

 As transactional emails are triggered by various user actions on a system or app, you can imagine how many different types there are.
-We’ve listed some of the main ones below. and you can also check this article for more examples of transactional emails.
+We’ve listed some of the main ones below.
+You can also check this article for more examples of transactional emails.

 Jump to a category of your choice